Magic

 Additionally, Orlando’s 23-year-old point guard Jalen Suggs fell to a quad injury on Jan.
 26, leaving a hole of talent for the Magic to fill in the meantime.

-After a big victory over Charlotte to enter the break on a win, power forward Paolo Banchero highlighted the team’s dire need for wins and momentum heading into the off week, explaining that every win is going to be monumental in their postseason push to close out the season.
+After a big victory against Charlotte to enter the break on a win, power forward Paolo Banchero highlighted the team’s dire need for wins and momentum heading into the off week, explaining that every win is going to be monumental in their postseason push to close out the season.

 Up Next